 - No RV toilet paper clogs.

-- BONUS: If you have children, no worries they will put too much down the RV toilet.
+- BONUS: If you have children (who behave), no worries they will put too much down the RV toilet.

 Need I say more?
 I'd say 'no'... you can stop here and happily put this camper toilet method to immediate use.